ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 [View included, rejected, and under review mods for Listo here!](https://docs.google.com/spreadsheets/d/1_dZdM_16xeE4yIqKYyk7HMjLI3WW7PhfpdlrKHM4vyg/edit?usp=sharing)

+## Listonomicon v3.4.x (wip unreleased)

+Save Safe?
+Yes

+1. Lot of combat extender tweaks based on feedback/lessons learned.
+The Elder Brain should now actually be different in Listo vs vanilla for reasons other than a lot of HP.
+Gloomweaver's unlimited teleport-invisibility was taken off several enemies and replaced with Goon's more sensible limited Greater Invisibility.
+Goblins that attack the Grove with Minthara have been nerfed (mostly by removing things that I never should have added in the first place, like unlimited spam of the Fireworks spell).

 ## Listonomicon v3.4

 Save Safe?
 Yes - but you may need to renable mods that have become "Optional" if they were active in your campaign.